chanzuckerberg/czi-oss-training/02-participating-in-oss/01-why-contributing-to-oss.md

 We give you a starting point below, but you need to answer this with your team.

 Napari is a powerful, open source, imaging tool for scientific research.
 It fits CZI's mission to solve the global challenge of eradicating disease by investing in science and technology.
-You can innovate faster and reach more people with an open-source-friendly philosophy.
+You can innovate faster and reach more people with an open source-friendly philosophy.

 ## Volunteer and organizational contributions 🤝